 Inclement weather or other closures

 TCC Alerts will be used to communicate campus or college wide delays or closures for inclement weather.
-Students will be referred to their class syllabus for information on course expectations, which may include but not limited to blackboard communications with instructor, online meeting, or other assignments to keep course work on schedule.
+Students will be referred to their class syllabus for information on course expectations, which may include but not limited to Canvas communications with instructor, online meeting, or other assignments to keep course work on schedule.
 Following the TCC Alerts, TCC’s website and official social media accounts will be used to provide additional communications as needed.

 Student Information System (SIS)